 With that in mind, I created a sheet using Google Spreadsheets containing the list of companies I want to work for and the email addresses of the contact person—the HR, the hiring manager, the CTO, CEO, and the key decision-makers in the company.
 The person I send an email to depends on my research about the company.

-You can find a template of the sheet here with a number of companies and their contact persons
+You can find a template of the sheet here with several companies and their contact persons

 Below is an example of one of the emails I sent to a company I wanted to work for.

 I am “name”, a Software Developer.
 I build web applications with Python/Django and ReactJS.